 The only thing I knew to do was to continue speaking through the tears.
 I wanted to crawl under a rock.
 How would I ever stand in front of a room again?
 I needed to see what it would take to regain my confidence after this public speaking failure, and once and for all put my fear of public speaking in the past.

-That was years ago, and over time I have found ways to recover after situations like this.
+That was years ago, and over time I have become a more confident public speaker and found ways to recover after situations like this.

 So how do you regain confidence after a public speaking failure?
-If you have a bad experience during public speaking the best way to regain confidence is to go easy on yourself, recognize that we all have the right to learn.
-The failure says nothing about you and you should try again.
+If you have a bad experience during public speaking, the best way to regain confidence is to go easy on yourself, recognize that we all have the right to learn.
+The failure says nothing about you as a person, and you should try again.

-The embarrassment can run deep after this kind of failure, and telling ourselves that it’s all OK is easier said than done.
-How can you stop rehearsing the event in your head?
+The embarrassment can run deep after you fail in front of others, and telling ourselves that it’s all okay is easier said than done.
+How can you let go of past failure and stop rehearsing the event in your head?

-This going to take a bit more than wishing it away.
+Becoming confident, successful speakers takes a bit more than simply wishing stage fright and fear of failure away.
 In this article, I will be sharing some practical tips to get out of the funk of

 Only about 10% of people love public speaking.
 They describe it as a rush.
 Unless you are in this 10%, you are like the rest of us, who would rather die than get up in front of a room of strangers.